 There’s simply no better city for public transportation than the Big Apple.
 At $2.50 a ride, it’s a bargain to explore and efficiently brings millions of New Yorkers to work on time daily.
 Plus, kids ride free with a parent.
 The metro lets many New Yorkers commute to work in the city and rent or buy in whatever area suits them.

-From the Yankees to the Mets, to the Jets to the Nets, New York City not only loves a good rhyme, it also ranks among the hardest die-hard sports fans in the nation.
+From the Yankees to the Mets, to the Jets to the Nets, New York City not only loves a good rhyme, but it also ranks among the hardest die-hard sports fans in the nation.
 What other baseball team features a “Bleacher Creatures” section?
 Surely, Eli Manning, quarterback for the Giants for ten years, would agree.

-In New York, there’s not only a bar for every hour, there’s a bar on (almost) every corner.
+In New York, there’s not only a bar for every hour, but there’s also a bar on (almost) every corner.
 Unlike most cities, Gotham’s bars extend curfew to 4:00 am to confirm the “city that never sleeps” motto.
 The East Village alone has nearly two-hundred bars, and you’re sure to find a great hole-in-the-wall to frequent.

 You can’t blame New Yorkers if they’ve earned their bragging rights, can you?
 America’s full of stand-out cities, but New York set the bar, and that’s why it’s the best.